Variables Management

 -

-Create a custom variable: In the section of Custom Variables, click Add, enter the variable name, description, and default value, and then click Save.
-It is recommended that precise variable names and descriptions be provided to enhance the agent’s accuracy in hitting user data.
+Create a custom variable — in the Custom Variables section, click Add, enter the variable name, description, and default value, then click Save.
+Precise names and descriptions help the agent match user data more accurately.

-Enable system variables.
-Turn on the switch to enable app user variables and memory variables.
-Once enabled, the variable information will be automatically quoted by system prompts.
+Enable system variables — turn on the switch to enable app user variables and memory variables.
+Once enabled, the variable information is referenced automatically by the system prompt.
+To add a special note, describe the variable's use scenario in the prompt.

-Enable role variable management: Role variables are designed for scenarios requiring predefined roles, such as AI toys and smart speakers.
-Role variables must be used with the panels of the specific categories.
-This enables end users to customize agent roles, voice tones, personalities, and other features.
+Enable role variable management — role variables are for scenarios that need predefined roles, such as AI toys and smart speakers, and must be used with the panel of the matching product category.
+This lets end users customize the agent's role, voice, personality, and other features.

 -